Housing in Scotland: Evidence for Scottish Government 2021-26

 - Homelessness prevention

 Our aim is to promote the embedding of good evidence into housing policy and practice.
-We have reflected on the route map of Housing to 2040 which was published in March of this year and the impact of the COVID-19, and together these visions and pressing times helps us identify pressing housing challenges in Wales.
+We have reflected on the route map of Housing to 2040 which was published in March of this year and the impact of the COVID-19, and together these visions and pressing times helps us identify pressing housing challenges in Scotland.
 We call for a consolidated end-to-end evidence approach to housing research and policy and drive new national policies to be supported by investment in professional capacity to deliver policy at the local level on the ground.

 Housing in Wales: Evidence for Welsh Government 2021-26 was also published ahead of the Welsh election, setting out 12 key priorities.